Free, fast and regular testing for people who do not have Covid-19 symptoms is available to everyone in Scotland.

-People can have the virus and be infectious, yet have no symptoms.
-This could mean they are spreading Covid-19 to loved ones and in their community without knowing.
+You can have the virus and be infectious, yet have no symptoms.
+This could mean you are spreading Covid-19 to loved ones and in Glasgow communities without knowing.

 People who test positive will have to self-isolate for 10 days (or longer if fever persists).
 Anyone asked to self-isolate who needs support, can phone the National Assistance Helpline (0800 111 4000) or textphone (0800 111 4114) from 9am to 5pm Monday to Friday.
 The helpline can also advise people about eligibility for the Self-Isolation Support Grant.